All Collections

 • Trial to paid conversion rate since trial users will get to their first Aha!
 Moments in an effective way with a unique onboarding flow.

-• Feature adoption rates since you'll guide existing users to the parts of your platform that are overlooked.
+• Feature adoption rates since you'll guide existing users to the overlooked parts of your platform.

-• Customer satisfaction (NPS) since different user groups will feel like you are communicating in their language with personalized experiences.
+• Customer satisfaction (NPS) since different user groups will feel like you communicate in their language with personalized experiences.

 • Customer activation & retention rates since you'll provide your users the help they need at the right time and place.